 Linguise pricing is based on the number of words that need to be translated.
 If your website requires less than 200,000 words of translation, you can go with the Start plan, which costs only $15 per month or $165 per year.

-If you have more words on your website that need to be translated or you want multiple languages, it costs $25 per month or $275 per year and lets you have a translation words quota of 600,000.
-The Large plan offers you get unlimited translated words and costs $45 per month or $495 per year.
+If you have more words on your website that need to be translated or want multiple languages, it costs $25 per month or $275 per year and gives you a translation words quota of 600,000.
+The Large plan offers unlimited translated words and costs $45 per month or $495 per year.

 If you order an annual plan, then you’ll get a month free of the service.